useperform/perform/docs/tutorial/bikes.rst

 Visit the administration area again.
 You'll notice a new menu link.

-Following this link will reveal an empty list of our newly created bike entities.
+Following this link will reveal an empty list of bike entities.
 You can create, edit, delete, as well as view the existing bikes.
 The table listing can be sorted by different columns, and bikes can be deleted in batch.